ASSESSMENT PROCESS Fair. Transparent. Objective.

 - You submit your application with the right documentation and payment

-- The NCA assesses your legal education and experience, measuring it against the National Requirement and according to its Policies
+- The NCA assesses your legal education and experience, measuring it against the National Requirement and according to its Policies.
+Refer to the NCA Service Standards on our Policies page to learn about our service response times.

 - The NCA tells you the things you must do to qualify for law society bar admission (these are called “assignments”).
 To meet your assignments, you may need to write NCA exams or take courses at a Canadian law school.
 If you are not satisfied with the assessment, you also have options